 Today there are over one hundred prisoners of conscience in the Memorial lists [R].
 That’s not very many, you may say.
 Political repression, however, has again become a routine method of running the country.
 30 October, the Day of Political Prisoners, is not a matter of history.
 The past is just outside the window, here and now.

 You can’t miss the new Wall of Sorrow, a vast bronze structure, as you drive along Moscow’s Garden Ring.
 It reminds us not just of what has “been and gone,” but what is “here and now.”

-Alexander Cherkasov is a board member of the International Memorial Society
+board member, International Memorial Society

 13 November 2017